 Enable USB Debugging.

 Step 1: Open Android Settings App, and go to About phone.
-Tap seven times on build number, it will unlock “developer options”.
+Tap seven times on the build number, it will unlock “developer options”.

-Step 2: Developer options will now visible in Settings > System.
+Step 2: Developer options will now be visible in Settings > System.
 Do open it.
 (In your smartphone, it could be inside some other settings.
-Though, you can use the search feature of settings App.)
+Though, you can use the search feature of the settings App.)

 Connect Smartphone to PC.